Title : Integrated Heat Recovery from Petrochemical Refinery with Water Splitting for Cogeneration of Hydrogen and Electricity

 Biography

-University : University of Nairobi
+University : The Autonomous University of Baja California

 Download AbstractAbstract